DrewJay/ACGAN/README.md

 This should get you covered and training should now be possible on gpu by running `node core.js --gpu`.
 ## Run the training
-Using `node core.js` or `node core.js --gpu` if your graphics card supports CUDA computing.
+Using `node core.ts` or `node core.ts --gpu` if your graphics card supports CUDA computing.